Taylor Martin: Controversies

 In 2017, when campaigning for the nomination to replace retiring Liberal MLC Mike Gallacher, factional opponents of Martin claimed he labelled a colleague a "Nazi".
-Martin denied this allegation and was successful in winning the nomination.
+Martin denied the allegation and was successful in winning the nomination.

 In 2018, then Liberal Party federal Vice-President Teena McQueen, who was running against Martin in a Liberal Party preselection contest, alleged Martin called her a "spoilt fucking [sic] bitch who has to get her own way" and said "I'll get you, you fucking [sic] wait".
-Martin denied McQueen’s allegation and subsequently won the preselections contest, before going on to win re-election at the 2019 New South Wales state election.
+Martin denied McQueen’s allegation and subsequently won the preselection contest, before going on to win re-election at the 2019 New South Wales state election.

 Expulsion from Liberal Party

-In July 2023, it was revealed that former federal Liberal MP Lucy Wicks, with whom Martin had previously been in a relationship, had lodged a complaint to the Liberal Party against Martin, which included allegations that she was "physically threatened and received hundreds of demeaning, degrading, and abusive texts" from him.
+In July 2023, it was revealed that former federal Liberal MP Lucy Wicks, with whom Martin had been in a relationship, had lodged a complaint to the Liberal Party against Martin, which included allegations that she was "physically threatened and received hundreds of demeaning, degrading, and abusive texts" from him.
 Martin was subsequently stood aside from the party room pending an independent investigation by senior counsel.

 In April 2024, Martin was expelled from the Liberal Party after the party received a report by Patricia McDonald SC into the allegations against Martin.
 The report, which was not publicly released, concluded that Martin’s behaviour, including allegations that Martin called Wicks via text message derogatory terms, including "dumb slut" and a "pig" didn’t meet the standards expected of parliamentarians.
 Martin subsequently moved to the crossbench.